jerdna-regeiz/splitmind/README.md

 call.
 Tmux supports following additional and optional keywords:
 - `cmd : str`: The command to run in the created split
 - `use_stdin : boolean`: sets up the split to be able to receive content as stdin to the given cmd
+- `size : str`: gives a size to the new split (as lines or as percentage)

 Splits can be created without display to start running arbitrary commands aswell.